rushilukka/rushilukka/README.md

 ---

 ### 🧑‍💻 About Me
-Software Engineer with a knack for creating dynamic web and mobile applications.
+<h6>Software Engineer with a knack for creating dynamic web and mobile applications.
 Currently working with **JavaScript** and **TypeScript**, and always exploring and learning new tools & technologies that can be effectively applied in real-world and social contexts.
-I enjoy solving complex problems and turning ideas into reality.
+I enjoy solving complex problems and turning ideas into reality.</h6>

 ---

-### 📫 Connect with Me:
+### 📫 Social Media Profiles
 <p align="center">
   <a href="https://twitter.com/rushi_lukka" target="_blank">
     <img src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="Twitter" height="40" width="40"/>